-Very soon, scientists around the world focused on this transmissible retrovirus.
+Very soon, scientists around the world were researching on this transmissible retrovirus.
 Complete sequencing of HIV genome in 1985 (Ratner et al., 1985) led scientists to know more insights of HIV including its origin, genes/proteins and life cycle (Wain-Hobson et al., 1985).

 Origin and evolution of HIV

 Exploration of the retrovirus led researchers to identify similarities between HIV and a retrovirus in African non-human primates that were then known as Simian Immunodeficiency Virus (SIV) (Gao et al., 1994).
-About 40 different primates, in Africa, are infected with SIV with some harboring multiple strain of SIVs (Apetrei et al., 2004).
+About 40 different primates, in Africa, were infected with SIV with some harboring multiple strain of SIVs (Apetrei et al., 2004).
 Phylogenetic analysis of SIV from African non-human primates and HIV in human provided remarkable understanding of viral transmission as zoonotic (Bailes et al., 2002) and evolution of the virus in human after transmission (Gao et al., 1999).
 HIV is divided into two groups – HIV-1 and HIV-2 (Gao et al., 1999).
 Each group resulted from an independent cross species transmission from different African non-human primates to human (Sharp and Hahn, 2010).
-HIV-2 discovered in 1986.
-This group is transmitted from sooty mangabey monkeys (Cercocebus atys) (Hirsch et al., 1989) and its prevalence is also high in the geographical location of these monkeys in West Africa (Santiago et al., 2005).
-Sooty mangabey monkeys are naturally infected by a strain of SIV (Hirsch et al., 1989).
-The phylogenetic analysis of HIV-2 strains shows that they closely group with the SIVsmm strain (Hirsch et al., 1989) that are non-pathogentic to its host monkeys (Gao et al., 1992).
+HIV-2 was discovered in 1986.
+This group was transmitted from sooty mangabey monkeys (Cercocebus atys) (Hirsch et al., 1989) and its prevalence was also high in the geographical location of these monkeys in West Africa (Santiago et al., 2005).
+Sooty mangabey monkeys were naturally infected by a strain of SIV (Hirsch et al., 1989).
+The phylogenetic analysis of HIV-2 strains showed that they closely group with the SIVsmm strain (Hirsch et al., 1989) that were non-pathogentic to its host monkeys (Gao et al., 1992).
 SIVsmm evolved in its host to produce multiple strains and subsequent multiple zoonotic transmissions from sooty mangabey monkeys to human (Hahn et al., 2000) gave rise to different subtypes of HIV-2.
-Although HIV-2 subtypes A to G are identified in human, it is assumed that more subtypes were introduced into human (Gürtler, 2004) but are lost for low adaptation fitness (Damond et al., 2004).
+Although HIV-2 subtypes A to G were identified in human, it was assumed that more subtypes were introduced into human (Gürtler, 2004) but were lost for low adaptation fitness (Damond et al., 2004).

 HIV-1 is the result of at least three cross species transmission events from chimpanzees (Pan troglodytes troglodytes (Ptt)) to human (Huet et al., 1990; Peeters et al., 1989).
 Phylogenetic analysis of HIV-1 sequences has shown that three independent cross transmission of the virus in to the human population, each giving rises to three sub groups: group M (Major), group O (Outlier) and group N (Non M or Non O) (Hahn et al., 2000; Keele et al., 2006).
 Recently a new HIV-1 strain, classified as group P, distinct from the previous three groups, has been discovered in a patient in Cameroon (Plantier et al., 2009).

 Group M is the most prevalent and accounts for 98% of all infections (reviewed in (Sharp and Hahn, 2010)).
 Its epicenter is thought to be Kinshasha of present day Democratic Republic of Congo (Sharp and Hahn; Sharp and Hahn, 2010).
-Site stripping for clock detection method shows that group M and its closest simian relative branched out from their common ancestor in 17th century (Salemi et al., 2001) whereas molecular clock analysis of group M shows that the origin of it’s most recent common ancestor dates back to late 1920s (Korber et al., 2000).
+Site stripping for clock detection method shows that group M and its closest simian relative branch out from their common ancestor in 17th century (Salemi et al., 2001) whereas molecular clock analysis of group M shows that the origin of it’s most recent common ancestor dates back to late 1920s (Korber et al., 2000).
 By 1960, long before human discovered its presence, HIV-1 group M had already diversified substantially (Worobey et al., 2008).